comp1100/comp1100.github.io/_sources/innovation/5_experimentation.md

 **And measure** how many would like more regular digital interaction with their family.

 **We are right if** 70% of older people say that they would like more regular digital interaction with their family.

+**Therefore, we will ask** "how often would you like to interact with your family members?"
 ```